Robbie Hunter (Home and Away): Storylines

-Desperate to get Tasha to see sense, Robbie turns to mayor Josh West (Daniel Collopy) for help but Josh does nothing to stop the believers and conducts shady deals with them.
+Desperate to get Tasha to see sense, Robbie turns to mayor Josh West (Daniel Collopy) for help but Josh does nothing to stop the Believers and conducts shady deals with them.
 On top of this, Robbie's grandfather Graham Walters (Doug Scroope) suffers a heart attack and lets his family know that he wants his life support machine switched off.
 Amanda Vale (Holly Brisley), Graham's new wife contests the decision and Robbie, outraged, grants his grandfather's wish and secretly turns the machine off.

 When Tasha escapes the Believers, Robbie is happy to have her back and the couple prepare to marry for real.
 On the day of the wedding, Tasha collapses and it is revealed she is pregnant.
 Tasha reveals that Mumma Rose had Jonah drug and rape her in order to produce a child.
 Robbie goes to the jail to confront Jonah but is removed by security.
 Robbie then agrees to look after Tasha and be the father her baby needs.

 After news of Josh's murder reaches the Bay, Robbie and Tasha join the list of suspects.
 When the evidence starts to point to Tasha, Robbie takes drastic action and destroys the surveillance tapes which place her at the scene.
 Tasha admits she did take a shot at Josh and he went down but the bullet missed and this is confirmed in the ballistics report.
 Both confess to the shooting to protect each other but the real culprit is revealed to be Barry Hyde (Ivar Kants).

 When an explosion occurs at Jack and Martha's wedding reception, Robbie and several others suffer minor burns and are immediately transported to a hospital in the city via helicopter.
 The helicopter crashes, leaving everyone stranded for several weeks.
 After suffering extreme dehydration and fearing he will die, Robbie confesses to Martha that he switched off Graham's machine.
 They are eventually rescued.

 Following a final confrontation with Mumma Rose, who tries to kidnap Tasha's newborn baby daughter, Ella, Robbie stands trial with Morag Bellingham (Cornelia Frances) representing him.
 Despite Morag's best efforts in defence, Robbie is found guilty but the judge rules that he will serve no jail time and is free to go.
-Tasha's relative Josie sends her and Robbie tickets to join her in Boston and after saying farewell to all their friends and family, they leave for America.
+Tasha's relative Josie sends her and Robbie tickets to join her in Boston and after saying farewell to all their friends and family, they leave for the United States.